Lithium Miner News For The Month Of January 2017

 No news this month.

 The company has a plan to mine their Cinovec Czech project with inferred resource 5.5Mt LCE; 514.8Mt @0.43% Li2.
-Given the low lithium grade and that they also will produce tin and tungsten, in some ways they are really a plan on tin and tungsten, as well as lithium.
+Given the low lithium grade and that they also will produce tin and tungsten, in some ways they are really a play on tin and tungsten, as well as lithium.
 Interesting mix, and one that I would think helps commercial viability.
 The upcoming PFS will be quite interesting.
 You can view a company presentation here.

 Upcoming catalysts include: